jtleek/rpackages/README.md

 ```

 2. Create a [new Github repository](https://help.github.com/articles/create-a-repo) with the same name (packagename)
-3. Go into the directory
+3. In the _packagename_ directory run the command: _git init_
+4. Create a file in the _packagename_ directory called README.md

 Documentation
 ---------------------